 Stamp Duty is a tax paid on buying a property, because we are taxed on absolutely bloody everything.
 Stamp duty land tax receipts in the United Kingdom amounted to approximately 14.1 billion British pounds in 2021/22.

-If you are a first time buyer you will be exempt from stamp duty as long as the property purchase price is below £300,000.
-Above that stamp duty is payable on a tiered basis like income tax.
+If you are a first time buyer there’s usually a reduction avialable depending on government incentives.
 You can use our stamp duty calculator available on our Home Page to get an approximate idea of how much you may need to budget for.

 A little certificate estate agents and house builders ask for to prove you have your mortgage agreed, which doesn’t actually mean you have had your mortgage agreed.